Fire Regulations

 If you employ five or more people, you must record the significant findings of the risk assessment.

-FACT: A fire risk assessment does not make you fully compliant in itself alone.
+A Fire Risk Assessment does not make you fully compliant in itself alone, so unfortunately, yes, you can still be prosecuted.

-FACT: If you complete a fire risk assessment to the best of your ability and in good faith you will not be prosecuted under Article 32 of The Regulatory Reform (Fire Safety) Order 2005 – unless you ignore subsequent advice in the legislation.
+If you complete a Fire Risk Assessment to the best of your ability and in good faith, you will not be prosecuted under Article 32 of The Regulatory Reform (Fire Safety) Order 2005, unless you ignore subsequent advice in the legislation.

-FACT: Competence is legally defined as ‘having adequate experience’ and ‘knowledge’ of your workplace – and not necessarily fire safety knowledge.
+No. Competence is legally defined as ‘having adequate experience’ and ‘knowledge’ of your workplace, and not necessarily fire safety knowledge.
 However, fire safety knowledge is very useful in carrying out one’s duties as a competent person, and this can be obtained through training.

-Correct, paper records can sufficiently provide evidence that all procedures are in place; but it is strongly advised to keep an electronic copy of these in the case of theft, misplacement or the inability to access them (if your organisation were to have a fire, for instance, you will need to have these documents stored safely away from the premises).
+Yes, paper records can sufficiently provide evidence that all procedures are in place; but it is strongly advised to keep an electronic copy of these in the case of theft, misplacement or the inability to access them (if your organisation were to have a fire for example, you will need to have these documents stored safely away from the premises).